-How to build a basic energy monitor - measuring current only.
+How to build an Arduino energy monitor - measuring mains current only.

-This little guide details how to build a simple electricity energy monitor on a breadboard that you could use to measure how much electrical energy you use in your home.
-It measures current directly and takes a set value for voltage (if your in the uk 240V) to calculate apparent power all the calculations are done on an arduino, although not as accurate as when a voltage measurement is taken, it is a method commonly used in whole house energy monitors for reasons of simplicity and lower cost.
-Here's how to do it:
+This guide details how to build a simple energy monitor on a breadboard that can be used to measure how much electrical energy you use in your home.
+It measures current, but uses an assumed fixed value for voltage (230V, if you're in the UK) and calculates apparent power.
+Although not as accurate as a monitor that measures voltage as well as current, it is a method commonly used in commercially available whole house energy monitors for reasons of simplicity and cost.

 Step One – Gather Components